Bmitche24/Crowdfunding_ETL/README.md

 A 'str.split' function then separates first and last names in each row.
 Finally, the cleaned contact data is exported to a .csv.

+Once the Jupyter Notebook was completed, we created an ERD sketch based on the CSV files that were generated from the code in Jupyter Notebook.
+We then created a table schema based on the ERD for each CSV file.

+A new Postgres database was then created based on the table schema.
+The tables have to be created in the correct order to handle the foreign keys.
+THe CSV files were then imported to each table in the correct order.
+Confirmed the tables were created and imported correctly.

 # Acknowledgements
 This data was provided by the edX Data Visualization and Analytics Bootcamp at The Ohio State University, which generated the source data itself.